UNC-Cofires/SystemicCyberRisks/README.md

    python modeling/baseline_model.py
    ```

 These scripts should be run in sequence as each step depends on the output of the previous step.

-The baseline model will provide a foundation for evaluating systemic cyber risks based on the collected vulnerability data.
+## Using the Modeling Notebooks

+After completing the baseline model creation (specifically after running `modeling/merge_files.py`), you can explore the comprehensive modeling notebooks located in `notebooks/Baseline_Model/`.
+These notebooks provide:

+- Detailed exploratory data analysis
+- Step-by-step data preprocessing workflows
+- Multiple modeling approaches and comparisons
+- Cross-validation and performance evaluation

+Run the notebooks in numerical order (0 through 4) for the complete modeling workflow.
+These notebooks offer a more interactive and detailed approach to the modeling process compared to the standalone Python scripts.